FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 ## general advice:
-make full rollout only when you start a new release. lets put the main target adoption of a release to 99.9% for google. it will allow you to halt rollout very fast in case unpected troubles in production.
+make full rollout only when you start a new release. lets put the main target adoption of a release to 99.9% for google. it will allow you to halt rollout immediately in case of unexpected troubles in production.
 Otherwise you need to resubmit of client with new app version code to be accepted by store and pass the review again.
-When critical bug in production happens and you could not decrease impact immediately by a remote option it make sense.
+When critical bug in production happens and you could not decrease impact of an issue immediately by a remote option it makes sense.

 ## general advice:
 make final smoke QA check before opening of the app on builds downloaded from stores(testflight , not distributed as a bundle or apk. for instance some functionalyt can be triggered only from store builds